 Getting Started with SailPoint AI Services

 SailPoint AI Services, powered by the SailPoint Identity Platform, are powerful solutions that provide immediate value to your identity governance program.
+There are three AI Services: Access Insights, Access Modeling, and Recommendations.

 Working with SailPoint Services